-Associate's of Arts and Sciences & Certificate Programs
+Programs of Study: Associates of Arts and Sciences & Certificate Programs

 PROGRAMS OF STUDY

 Associate in Arts (A.A.) degree programs (e.g., Business Administration) include a minimum of 33 general education credits and conform to the requirements of the Massachusetts Transfer Compact.